Eléonore Simon is a French-American photographer currently based in Valparaíso, Chile.

 Her photography offers an aesthetic and mysterious representation of the world: unusual camera angles, stark shadows and graphic elements create an abstracted depictions of urban life.

-Her work has been exhibited in the United States and in London and has received multiple awards, including Magenta Foundation’s Flash Forward Emerging Photographers Competition and the Latin American Fotografía award.
+Her work has been exhibited in the United States and in Europe and has received multiple awards, including Magenta Foundation’s Flash Forward Emerging Photographers Competition and the Latin American Fotografía award.

-She is a regular participant in photography festivals and was a speaker at Street London, representing Women in Street, and at the Miami Street Photography Festival where she also served as a competition judge.
+She was a speaker at Street London, representing Women in Street, at the Miami Street Photography Festival and at Street Photo Milano.
+Eléonore was also a judge for the Miami Street Photography Festival’s competition and for Street Photo Milano’s acclaimed '“photo slam”.